-The accounting guidance requires disclosures related to components of a company for which separate financial information is available that is evaluated regularly by the Company's chief operating decision maker in deciding how to allocate resources and in assessing performance.
-Management believes that the Company has only one reportable segment in accordance with accounting guidance because the Company's business consists of scheduled regional airline service.
+Generally accepted accounting principles require disclosures related to components of a company for which separate financial information is available to and evaluated regularly by the company's chief operating decision maker when deciding how to allocate resources and in assessing performance.
+The Company's two operating segments consist of its two subsidiaries, SkyWest Airlines and ExpressJet.
+Information pertaining to the Company's reportable segments is presented in Note 3, Segment Reporting.